mparno/fenics-web/source/featured/2011/pdesys.rst

  * linearizing nonlinear PDEs in a flexible way (Picard or Newton strategies),

 The package targets any system of PDEs, but the applications so far have been restricted to CFD.
-The flow past the dolphin is computed in the tutorial given below.
+The stream-functions above illustrating flow past a dolphin are computed in the tutorial given below.

 Proof of concept -- The elliptic relaxation model
 -------------------------------------------------

-Reynolds Averaged Navier-Stokes (RANS) models are widely used in industry for modelling statistical properties of turbulent flows.
+Reynolds Averaged Navier-Stokes (RANS) models are widely used in industry for modeling statistical properties of turbulent flows.
 One of the most advanced RANS models around is the elliptic relaxation model.
 This model consists of the RANS equations and two coupled second rank tensor equations for modeling the Reynolds stress